Care at Mayo Clinic for TMJ disorders

 - Diagnostic and treatment options.
 Mayo clinic experts can offer advanced diagnostic evaluations and a variety of treatment options for TMJ disorders, including medication, therapies and surgery.

 - Surgical treatment.
 It's rare to need surgery on the temporomandibular joint, but when it's necessary, Mayo Clinic oral and maxillofacial surgeons have extensive experience in the full range of TMJ surgical procedures, from arthroscopic surgery to open-joint surgery.

 Expertise and rankings

 - Expertise and experience.
-Mayo Clinic oral and maxillofacial surgeons have extensive experience treating difficult TMJ disorders.
+Mayo Clinic oral and maxillofacial surgeons have extensive experience treating even difficult TMJ disorders, treating more than 1,200 patients a year with TMJ disorders.

 Locations, travel and lodging

 Mayo Clinic has major campuses in Phoenix and Scottsdale, Arizona; Jacksonville, Florida; and Rochester, Minnesota.
 The Mayo Clinic Health System has dozens of locations in several states.

 For more information on visiting Mayo Clinic, choose your location below:

 Mayo Clinic works with hundreds of insurance companies and is an in-network provider for millions of people.